-Wild Encounter Thailand run regular day trips from Bangkok to see these animals most of the year.
+Wild Encounter Thailand run regular day trips from Bangkok to see the Bryde’s whales in Thailand most of the year.
 For 2,300 baht per person, you get transfers from Bangkok, a full day out on the boat as well as lunch and snacks.

-Whale watching in Thailand on Christmas Eve?
-Why not?
+Whale watching in the Gulf of Thailand on Christmas Eve

 We met our group on a dark Christmas Eve morning outside 7-11 by Udom Suk BTS station.
 As it was 6am, the sun had not yet risen and the bread vans were still delivering their products to the shop.
 After picking up some 7-11 delights for breakfast (mmmm, 7-11 toasties), we piled into two minivans.
 Our group was all Thai except for us.
 Perhaps Christmas Eve is not a popular whale watching day for foreigners?

 It only took about 50 minutes for us to reach Moo Baan Pramong in Samut Sakhon District – where one of the Bangkok area’s many canals led to the sea.
 There, many seafood restaurants on stilts strutted into the river, next to stilt houses and brightly-coloured fishing boats, loaded with ropes and home-made floats.
 The flat expanses of land either side of the river seemed far from the city of Bangkok with its high-rise landscape.